lollerfirst/cashu-nfc/readme.md

 ```

 >[!TIP]
-> if you're system has trouble detecting the reader,
+> if your system has trouble detecting the reader,
 > try this guide: https://andv.medium.com/how-to-fix-acr122s-and-libnfcs-unable-to-claim-usb-interface-on-kali-linux-932a34bb8e32

 ## Running the Applications